armanjindal/garden/content/_index.md

 I haven't started this garden to be *right*.
 It is an elaborate forcing mechanism to work in public, build a second brain, and write.
 It's a long-term project to reap the compounding benefits of knowledge, form and find community, and a platform to express myself with greater control of the medium than social media.

 Through consistent *gardening*, I hope to plant a few solid trees, nourished by the sunlight and the scrutiny of my readers.
 In the face of the confusing, contingent, and cruelly indifferent world, I believe that Voltaire offers a compelling response in the pithy concluding line of *Candide*:

 > [ "Il faut cultiver notre jardin."](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)  — Voltaire

 This garden — the few thoughts, ideas, books, and media I've decided to care about — is my response to an overwhelming infinity of information, suffering, and possibility.

-Its my earnest love letter to ideas to a limit embracing life, that *perfect is the enemy of the good*, the, *[unreasonable effectiveness of showing up every day](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/)*, and the approach to creativity that begins with unabashed unoriginal work by [stealing like an artist](https://en.wikipedia.org/wiki/Steal_Like_an_Artist).
+Its my earnest love letter to ideas:
+- to a limit embracing life, that *perfect is the enemy of the good*, the, *[unreasonable effectiveness of showing up every day](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/)*, and the approach to creativity that begins with unabashed unoriginal work by [stealing like an artist](https://en.wikipedia.org/wiki/Steal_Like_an_Artist).

 It is a living polemic against finality.
 Cultivating this garden is an affirmation of my limited agency, and through it I seek to share what I find beautiful, inspiring, and interesting with people in my life.

 The writing here, the plants growing in this garden, are not isolated, but neither are they neatly connected.
-They exist rooted in soil, connect by by a rhizome — a tangled mass of subterranean  roots.
-My goal is to make connections between writing as explicit as possible: tracing the genealogy, connections, and changes to my writing over time is quite selfishly a fascinating project of self-examination.
+They exist rooted in soil, connect by by a rhizome — a tangled mass of roots.
+Tracing the genealogy of my thinking over time is a fascinating project in self-examination.

 To support this lofty goal, I chose an opinionated, open-source tech stack to build this site.
 I use [Obsidian](https://obsidian.md/) to write — a [power user native](digital-garden/Independent%20Study/Power%20&%20Power%20User%20-%20Prospectus.md), personal knowledge management note editor with a graph view displaying the 'links' between pages.
-I publish this site using an open source built by [Jacky Zhao](https://jzhao.xyz/) called [Quartz](https://github.com/jackyzha0/quartz#quartz) which compiles my local Obsidian vault into a Hugo site.
-All the pages are in `markdown` and versioned on GitHub, so there is a permanent, timestamped, line-by-line record of every change.
+I publish this site using an open source built by [Jacky Zhao](https://jzhao.xyz/) called [Quartz](https://github.com/jackyzha0/quartz#quartz) which compiles the `markdown` files in my local Obsidian vault into static HTML through the Hugo static site generator.
+All pages are versioned controlled on [GitHub](https://github.com/armanjindal/armanjindal.github.io/commit/hugo), so there is a permanent, timestamped, line-by-line record of every change.
 I hope to look back at the commit histories to understand how my thinking changes.
 These tools help me produce an expanding network of thoughts, which ultimately help me shape, affirm and faithfully **live** a narrative of my creation.

 ## 🚀 Community